01 Jul Leaders Who Inspire Freedom

-Fresh off Independence Day, freedom is much on our minds.
-While our celebrations may have been smaller or closer to home this year, it was still an opportunity, as Thomas Jefferson said, “to let the annual return of this day forever refresh our recollection of these rights, and our undiminished devotion to them.”
+As we celebrate Independence Day, freedom is very much on our minds.
+It is fitting to reflect on the wisdom of Thomas Jefferson who said, “…let the annual return of this day forever refresh our recollection of these rights, and our undiminished devotion to them.”

 To be free in the sense of our founding fathers was to be free of British rule.
 But what does freedom mean today in the context of leadership?
 And how do you know if you’re a leader who inspires freedom in other people?